hiyouga/LLaMA-Factory/data/README.md

-    "history": "the column name in the dataset containing the histories. (default: None, for alpaca)", "messages": "the column name in the dataset containing the messages. (default: conversations, for sharegpt)", "role": "the key in the message represents the identity. (default: from, for sharegpt)", "content": "the key in the message represents the content. (default: value, for sharegpt)" }
+    "history": "the column name in the dataset containing the histories. (default: None, for alpaca)", "messages": "the column name in the dataset containing the messages. (default: conversations, for sharegpt)", "role": "the key in the message represents the identity. (default: from, for sharegpt)", "content": "the key in the message represents the content. (default: value, for sharegpt)", "system": "the column name in the dataset containing the system prompts. (default: None, for both)" }
 }
 ```